 Although Niue does not experience regular power cuts, an electricity shortage does happen.
 It’s not a weekly nor a monthly occurrence by any means but it can happen as there is only one company supplying power to Niue with only a couple of engines to power the whole island.
 Many businesses and households generate solar power to help reduce the load on the power company but shortage may still happen.

 If all of the above scares you, rest assured that even in the rare event of a power cut, there’s still plenty to do in Niue without relying on the national power grid.
 The rockpools full of colourful fish will still be all yours to explore!
-Check out the 10 Best Things to Do in Niue.
+Check out the 101 Best Things to Do in Niue.

-That’s it for the guide to electricity in Niue.
-Get even more travel tips for Niue from The Complete Travel Guide to Niue.
+Finally, get even more travel tips for Niue from The Complete Travel Guide to Niue.